 "Robert Levinson went missing during a business trip to Kish Island, Iran," the White House said last month.

-Details of the disappearance were described in documents obtained or reviewed by the AP, plus interviews over several years with dozens of current and former U.S. and foreign officials close to the search for Levinson, who is from Coral Springs, Fla.
+Details of the unusual disappearance were described in documents obtained or reviewed by the AP, plus interviews over several years with dozens of current and former U.S. and foreign officials close to the search for Levinson.
 Nearly all spoke on condition of anonymity because they were not authorized to discuss the sensitive case.

 The AP first confirmed Levinson's CIA ties in 2010 and continued reporting to uncover more details.
 It agreed three times to delay publishing the story because the U.S. government said it was pursuing promising leads to get him home.